-An estimated 1 in four Nigeria couple is fertility challenged.
-Although these statistics are staggering, and infertility can take a huge toll on your emotional health, thanks to advancement in assisted reproductive technologies, there are lots of reasons to be hopeful if you’re infertile and you hope to have a baby.
+An estimated 1 in 4 Nigeria couple is fertility challenged.
+Despite this staggering statistic, advancements in assisted reproductive technologies provide a lot of reasons to be hopeful if you’re infertile and help you have a baby.

 Making IVF affordable, accessible and available interestingly is not an easy feat to achieve hence some level of praise ought to be given to the six-government owned hospitals that have hitherto toed the line of setting up their own clinics to provide the technology at a reduced cost.
 Below are the government hospitals that have embraced ART and established their own IVF clinics with some appreciable level of success.

 University of Benin Teaching Hospital (UBTH) started providing assisted reproductive technology services in June 2007 with a pregnancy success rate of 28%.
 Although the department widely known as the Human Reproduction Research Programme (HRRP)/IVF unit began as infertility dedicated programme on the 1st June 1989, it took until 2004 for her cutting-edge IVF equipment to be installed.